sangttruong/nonmyopia/README.md

 # Non-myopic H-Entropy Search

 This repo support Bayesian optimization experiments with non-myopic H-Entropy Search.
+Bayesian optimization is a widely used approach for making optimal decisions in uncertain scenarios by acquiring information through costly experiments.
+Many real-world applications can be cast as instances of this problem, ranging from designing biological sequences to conducting ground surveys.
+In these contexts, the cost associated with each experiment can be dynamic and non-uniform.
+For instance, in cases where each experiment corresponds to a location, there exists a variable travel cost contingent on the distances between successive experiments.
+Conventional Bayesian optimization techniques, often reliant on myopic acquisition functions and assuming a fixed cost structure, yield suboptimal results in dynamic cost environments.
+To address these limitations, we introduce a scalable nonmyopic acquisition function grounded in a decision-theoretic extension of mutual information.
+Our empirical evaluations demonstrate that our method outperforms numerous baseline approaches across a range of global optimization tasks.

 There are two main experiments:
 1. Synthetic experiments: We consider the synthetic environment with the following settings:
     - 2D environment: Ackley, Alpine, Beale, Branin, EggHolder, Griewank, HolderTable, Levy, SixHumpCamel,  StyblinskiTang, and SynGP
     - 4D environment: Powell